 You have to do things to your enemies.

-If you want to win wars as opposed to just having them drag on for decades inconsequentially, you have to do things that are serious.
+If you want to win wars, as opposed to just having them drag on for decades inconsequentially, you have to do things that are serious.

 They're really no different than the Diane Feinsteins of the world that will, you know, they'll take all the money, but they'll criticize everything else for actions they've been taking.

-They they were different.
+They were different.

-They were the Republicans were different after.
+The Republicans were different after...

-And I'm very glad that Dick Cheney, uh as he was saying on the Sunday shows, that they were serious about getting information of these guys.
+And I'm very glad that Dick Cheney, as he was saying on the Sunday shows, that they were serious about getting information of these guys.

-When they got these fellas uh and they got them in their custody, they were serious about getting information out of them.
+When they got these fellas and they got them in their custody, they were serious about getting information out of them.

 Because that's the only way you prevent things like this thing in Sydney happening.